When Will We Return to In-Person Worship

 We are still making a great witness to the community

-Our food distribution ministry usually serves between 74-85 families each week during the April/May season.
-IN early May, we served 201 families representing 940 individuals.
-Because many of our usual volunteers are socially isolating, our core of helpers was reduced and the programs that pick-up food at our groceries have been suspended.
-Thanks to Brad Fries, we are still able to pickup food at our two main grocery suppliers every weekday – Giant and Food Lion.
+Our food distribution ministry usually serves between 74-85 families each week during the late spring/ early summer season.
+In early May, we served 201 families one week which represents 940 individuals.
+Because many of our usual volunteers are socially isolating, our core of helpers has been reduced and the programs that pick-up food at our groceries have been suspended.
+Thanks to Brad Fries and several other volunteers, we are still able to pickup food at our two main grocery suppliers every weekday – Giant and Food Lion.
 Our Saturday volunteers have continued their work as well.
-Cathy Spaine and Terri Metcalf, who’ve been coordinating various aspects of our ministry have moved into turbo-drive assisted by several new community volunteers.
+Cathy Spaine and Terri Metcalf have been coordinating our efforts aided by many community volunteers.
 With half of Fairfax Counties food banks closed, Community of Faith has offered a powerful witness during this time of unprecedented need.
 And you have responded as well – donations from both the community and church to the food bank have never been higher.
-A good thing as we are now supplementing our stocks by purchasing food from the Capital Area Food Bank.
+A good thing as we have been supplementing our stocks by purchasing food from the Capital Area Food Bank.

 You have been bold to try new ways of learning

 Learning continues even when the front door is closed.
-Through Zoom, our adult church school class has continued to meet, and several small groups have found ways to connect virtually.
-With both VBS and summer children’s church school cancelled, Kelli Timanus is preparing for some summer ways of learning within our families and in a June we’ll hold other adult options for learning – keep checking the website.
+Through Zoom, our adult church school class has continued to meet with record attendance and several small groups have found ways to connect virtually.
+For families with young children, Kelli Timanus has made available many ways of learning to their parents.
+The summer has found several book studies and soon will begin a depth study on the Gospel of Luke.